Reviewed by: Dr. Robert Menardi, DVM

 How Fast Can Dogs Burn Their Paws on Asphalt?

-It only takes 60 seconds on the pavement, which is 125℉, for a dog’s pads to burn.
-This means the pavement could be potentially dangerous when the air temperature is 77℉.
+It only takes 60 seconds on 125℉ pavement for a dog’s pads to burn.
+This means the pavement could be potentially dangerous when the air temperature is only 77℉.

 An excellent way to test if the pavement is safe for your dog is the “seven-second rule:” Place the back of your hand on the pavement.
 If you cannot hold it there for at least seven seconds, the surface is too warm for your dog!